Tutorial

 |> push_event("close-selected", %{id: id, value: selected_option.name})

-|> assign(:selected_option, selected_option)
+|> assign(:selected_option, selected_option)}

 end

-And also in handleevent update I need to find the selectedoption and update the LiveComponent with that.
+And also in handle_event update I need to find the selected_option and update the LiveComponent with that.

-I will extend the javascript hook to add a functionality for updating the value in the hidden form field with the selected value and also emit an event to Phoenix Liveview that the form field has changed.
+I will extend the JavaScript hook to add a functionality for updating the value in the hidden form field with the selected value and also emit an event to Phoenix LiveView that the form field has changed.

 // assets/js/custom_select.js